-Making changes to chemical processes
+Making changes to chemical processes or wastewater treatment

 There are many enterprises that treat their water.
 When discharging water to the local municipalities, wastewater treatment plants may not realize that the enterprise contributes anywhere from 5 to 25% of the entire municipal system.